 Recent medical studies show protein helps you feel less hungry, and helps you feel fuller longer.1,2 This helps reduce the urge to snack between meals and late at night – two major causes of weight gain and dietary failures.

 2) Soy protein has a low-glycemic index.

-Not only is soy protein low in carbs and fat, but it also has a low-glycemic index which means it won’t cause a rapid rise in blood sugar levels, compared to glucose, after consumption.3 Recent clinical studies confirm Revival has a low-glycemic index.4 We have low-glycemic protein bars, and protein shakes that come in your choice of sweetener including fructose, unsweetened, and sucralose.
+Not only is soy protein low in carbs and fat, but it also has a low-glycemic index which means it won’t cause a rapid rise in blood sugar levels, compared to glucose, after consumption.3 Recent clinical studies confirm Revival has a low-glycemic index.4 We have low-glycemic protein shakes that come in your choice of sweetener including fructose, unsweetened, and sucralose.